systeminsecure/PS-web-scrape/README.md

 # Web Scrapers

 I occasionally need to use routines to scrape information from websites.
-Some I have grabbed from other people and improved, or have writted myself.
+Some I have grabbed from other people and improved, or have written myself.